 What’s the bottom line?
 Our favorite dark roast K-cups are Green Mountain’s Dark Magic.
 It’s a sustainable option with an impressive flavor profile.
-It’s also kind of pricey.
+Our second favorite option is Atlas Coffee Club’s gourmet, world-traveling coffee pod subscription.
+It’s a little pricey, but the flavor and variety is unbeatable.
 Another great option is illy’s Extra Dark Roast, a robust, perfectly roasted Italian K-cup.
 And if you’re just getting started with Keurig, the Perfect Samplers 40Count BOLD & DARK ROAST variety pack is a great way to explore.
 It’s expensive, however, and some of the brands aren’t dedicated coffee companies.

 We hope you found value in our reviews and helpful shopping tips in our buyer’s guide.
 You’ll be brewing robust, flavorful cups of Keurig coffee before you know it!
 And now that you have a great set of K-Cups, why not buy a coffee pod holder to store them in?